wind-tempest/wind/docs/Git.md

-# Wind/Tempest - Commit Message Style Guide
+# Wind/Tempest Project - Commit Message Style Guide

 This document defines the commit message convention used in the Wind/Tempest project.
 Following this convention keeps the Git history clean and searchable.